 Properly tied, this knot is as pretty as it is strong.
 The Eagles Park website (Missouri, USA) says: "The Palomar Knot is (a) very simple knot... regarded by the International Game Fish Association consistently as the strongest knot known.
 It's great virtue is that it can safely be tied at night with a minimum of practice."

-The finished knot looks complicated, but it's easy to tie on most lines.
-One exception: on waxed line it can be difficult to get the loops to snug up evenly.
+The finished knot belies its simplicity - though it looks complicated, it's easy to tie on most lines.
+One exception might be on waxed line, where it can be difficult to get the loops to snug up evenly.
+(Remember Tip 6, above.)

 |1.
 Double the end of the line, and thread it through the eye of the swivel.||2.
 Tie an Overhand Knot with the threaded loop and the standing part as shown.|